Greg Maffei steps down as CEO of Liberty Media, the company that owns F1

 ENGLEWOOD, Colo. — (AP) — Greg Maffei is stepping down as president and chief executive of Liberty Media, the company that owns Formula 1.

-Liberty Media said in a statement Wednesday that Maffei would leave his role when his contract expires at the end of the year and become an advisor.
-The company's 83-year-old chairman John Malone will be the interim CEO.
+Liberty Media said Wednesday that Maffei would leave his role when his contract expires at the end of the year and become an adviser.
+The company's 83-year-old chairman, John Malone, will be the interim CEO.

 “While it’s never easy to leave an organization as dynamic as Liberty, I am confident that this is the right time,” Maffei, 64, said in a statement.